caleblevy/funcstructs/README.rst

 **Necklaces**

 - ``Necklace``: The lexicographically smallest rotation of a sequence of totally ordered elements.
-They are are the canonical representatives of cycles.
+They are the canonical representatives of cycles.
 - ``FixedContentNecklaces``: Enumerator of necklaces with a fixed multiset of elements using the `simple fixed content` algorithm described by Joe Sawada in "A fast algorithm to generate necklaces with fixed content."